healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 **Things We Like**

 *   Attractive design
-*   Gooseneck spout for making tea
+*   Gooseneck spout for tea
 *   Rare ceramic carafe
-*   Affordable
+*   Well-priced
 *   Tight lid

 **Things We Don’t Like**